EllisDon: 2004–present

 In 2004, EllisDon participated in a new hospital funding model, a public-private partnership (PPP) with the $450 million William Osler Health Centre in Brampton, Ontario.

 EllisDon delivered Toronto's MaRS (Medical and Related Services) Convergence Centre (Building B) in 2005.

 In 2008, EllisDon completed construction and installation work in the Dubai Waterfront, the largest waterfront development of its kind in the world.

 In 2010, EllisDon completed Winnipeg International Airport Terminal Building, Canada's first LEED (Leadership in Energy and Environmental Design) certified airport terminal.

 In June 2016, EllisDon launched The Carbon Impact Initiative Action Plan in support of Canada's international climate change commitments.
 Industry executives, in collaboration with government leaders, established the initiative outlining strategies to transform the market toward a low-carbon economy.
 Mohawk College's Joyce Centre for Partnership and Innovation Building is Ontario's first net-zero institutional building as well as the first pilot project under the Carbon Impact Initiative.

 In March 2018, EllisDon acquired the interests of joint venture partner Carillion (in liquidation in the UK) in four Ontario hospital projects, becoming the sole service provider at Royal Ottawa Hospital, Oakville-Trafalgar Memorial Hospital, Brampton Civic Hospital and Sault Area Hospital.

+In June 2023, Geoff Smith was succeeded as President and CEO by Kieran Hawe, previously COO.
+Geoff Smith remains Executive Chair of the Board of Directors.

+EllisDon began the demolition and revitalization of Ontario Place in 2024.